UPPMAX/R-python-julia-matlab-HPC/docs/R/packagesR.rst

 Preinstalled package libraries
 ------------------------------

 Both UPPMAX and HPC2N offer a large amount of preinstalled packages.

+.. admonition:: HPC2N

-On HPC2N most of these (around 750 packages) come with the ``R`` module and additional ones in the ``R-bundle-Bioconductor``.
-On UPPMAX the module ``R_packages`` is a package library containing almost all packages in the CRAN and BioConductor repositories.
-As of 2021-11-11 there are a total of 21659 R packages installed in ``R_packages/4.1.1``.
-A total of 21740 packages are available in CRAN and BioConductor.
+   - On HPC2N most of these (around 750 packages) come with the ``R`` module and additional ones in the ``R-bundle-Bioconductor``.

-NOTE: that on HPC2N, there are currently only two versions of the ``R-bundle-Bioconductor`` module, one that is compatible with ``R/4.0.0`` and one with ``R/4.1.2``.
+   - NOTE: that on HPC2N, there are currently only two versions of the ``R-bundle-Bioconductor`` module, one that is compatible with ``R/4.0.0`` and one with ``R/4.1.2``.
 Thus, if you need the extra packages included in the ``R-bundle-Bioconductor`` module, you should use one of the compatible R versions.
 Use ``module spider <module>/<version>`` to check for prerequisites, as usual.

+.. admonition:: UPPMAX

+   On UPPMAX the module ``R_packages`` is a package library containing almost all packages in the CRAN and BioConductor repositories.
+As of 2023-10-11 there are a total of:

+   - A total of 23476 R packages are installed
+   - A total of 23535 packages are available in CRAN and BioConductor

+      - 19809 CRAN packages are installed, out of 19976 available
+      - 3544 BioConductor-specific packages are installed, out of 3559 available
+   - 121 other R packages are installed.
+These are not in CRAN/BioConductor, are only available in the CRAN/BioConductor archives, or are hosted on github, gitlab or elsewhere

 There are many different ways to check if the package you are after is already installed - chances are it is!
 The simplest way is probably to simply try